cem-okulmus/QFMtool/README.md

 ## Build instructions

-Needed tools:   ocaml, opam
+__Needed tools__:   ocaml, opam

-Needed libraries: lablgtk2 (including lablgtk2.rsvg), (optionally: plplot)
+__Needed libraries__: lablgtk2 (including lablgtk2.rsvg), (optionally: plplot)

 ### On Linux and MacOS

+_Note on MacOS: _In principle_ this should be identical, as MacOS is natively supported by the OCaml developer, INRIA.
+However, I have no MacOS machine available to make sure things work as described here.
+In a perfect world, it should behave identical to how it does on Linux, though._

 0. __Make sure that the needed tools and libraries are installed.__